 Keller Williams’ focus is on training and education, although they are increasing their stake to become a technology company.
 Keller Williams offers agents programs like Command for CRM and Kelle, a voice-activated AI personal assistant.

-eXp Realty is also focused on training for agents, offering agents over 50 hours of live training weekly in its cloud-office and even more on-demand.
+eXp Realty also has a large focus on training for agents, offering them over 50 hours of live training weekly in its cloud office and even more on-demand.
 Also, eXp Realty gives all agents first-class websites and CRM through kvCORE, a third-party tool that usually costs agents thousands per year.

 In addition to the support options for agents, both companies offer agents additional income opportunities.
 As mentioned earlier, Keller Williams provides profit-sharing to its agents; eXp Realty provides revenue sharing.

 Additionally, eXp Realty offers agents stock for their production and attraction efforts.
 Keller Williams is privately held and does not provide stock ownership to its agents.

 Keller Williams is a franchise model.
 It breaks up countries into regions, which sell franchises or “Market-centers” to individuals looking to open an office.